 Expense reimbursement, and the policies that govern such procedures, encompasses the paying back of an employee’s money spent while on the job.
 Usually, these expenses are incurred during business-related travel.

-As the price tag for business travel and related expenses continue to rise, business leaders are feeling the heat.
+As the price tag for business travel and related expenses continues to rise, business leaders are feeling the heat.
 To regain control of company spending and address the rising costs of business expenses, expense management solutions provide an excellent resource that can make a lasting difference in an increasingly globalized market.

 Travel Expense Management: Trends and Predictions